mirainc/mira-kit/README.md

 The `miraRequestProxy` has an identical API to the [whatwg-fetch specification](https://github.github.io/fetch/).

+The `miraFileRequestProxy` prop provides an API to fetch a file that has been uploaded to the Mira platform.
+This API takes `application variable` for the file you want to request, and the http `method` you want to use to request the object.

 ### miraEvents
 The `miraEvents` prop is an EventEmitter that provides an API for communication between applications and the main runtime.